Conformance with other specifications

 is, the third argument) must be present.
 According to the SAX2 specification,

 namespace-aware parsers are not obliged to supply this argument.
 However, all commonly-used

 parsers appear to do so.

-Saxon on the Java platform should work with any DOM-conformant XML parser, however, Saxon's DOM interface is tested only with Crimson and Xerces, and DOM implementations are known to vary widely.
-Saxon has been used successfully with the Oracle DOM implementation, though this is not included in the standard test suite and problems have occasionally been reported with this combination.
+Saxon on the Java platform should work with any DOM-conformant XML parser, however, Saxon's DOM interface is tested only with the DOM implementation included in the Oracle JDK, and other DOM implementations are known to vary.
+Saxon has been used successfully with the Oracle XDK DOM implementation, though this is not included in the standard test suite and problems have occasionally been reported with this combination.

 When a XOM tree is supplied as the transformation input, Saxon does not combine adjacent text nodes into a single node.
 Adjacent text nodes can occur as the result of user modifications to the tree, or as a result of the presence of CDATA sections or entity references, depending on the options in force when the tree was constructed.
 This restriction no longer applies to DOM and JDOM trees: in these cases, the virtual XPath view that is created maps one XPath text node to a sequence of adjacent DOM or JDOM nodes.